DasUnicorn/bahndle/README.md

 ![Try Area](/assets/img/readme/guess-area.png)

 #### Win and Trys
 Upon entering the correct guess, a pop-up notification informs the user about their victory, displaying the crucial information on the number of guesses required to win the game.
-The pop-up also includes a button at the bottom, allowing users to easily initiate a new game and try again.
+The pop-up also includes a button at the bottom, allowing users to easily close the pop up window.
 ![Pop Up Win](/assets/img/readme/win.png)

 ### Features Left to Implement